fountainhead-cash/slpserve/README.md

 You must have the following installed.

 1. Bitcoin Full Node: Any BCH node implementation
-2. Bitdb Node: Bitdb is a universal bitcoin database that autonomously synchronizes with Bitcoin https://github.com/fountainhead-cash/bitd
+2. SLPDB Node: SLPDB is a universal SLP database that autonomously synchronizes with Bitcoin https://github.com/simpleledger/SLPDB

 # Install